Spiffy Speak

 Consider Child-Safe Windows

 While most windows can be made secure using window safety measures, some types of windows are inherently safer than others for children.
-If you are in the process of constructing a house from scratch, you can install these types of childproof windows to reduce dependence on retrofit devices for sill safety.
+If you are in the process of constructing a house from scratch, you can install these types of child-safe windows to reduce dependence on retrofit devices for sill safety.

 TILT AND TURN WINDOWS